Holmus/CapStat/SDD.md

 * Round, one round in the game, which can consist of several rounds.
 * Throw, a single throw in a match, which can be either a hit or miss.
 * MVC, a general principle for decoupling responsibilities in the application.
 See Layered architecture.
 * Layered architecture, a way of partitioning the application into four loosely coupled layers used for GUI, controlling the game, representing the domain and handling technical implementations, respectively.
+For further details see Evans (2004, p.
+68-75).
 * Business domain, the problem that the application models and for which it provides tools.
 * Event bus, an object which handles firing events and adding event listeners in the application.